 2nd International Electronic Conference on Water Sciences (ECWS-2)

-We are pleased to welcome you to the 2nd International Electronic Conference on Water Sciences (ECWS-2), which will be held online, promoted by the open access journal Water http://www.mdpi.com/journal/water.
+We are pleased to welcome you to the 2nd International Electronic Conference on Water Sciences (ECWS2), promoted by the open access journal Water https://www.mdpi.com/journal/water.

-After the 1st International Electronic Conference on Water Sciences (ECWS-1) successfully addressed this vitally important subject, http://sciforum.net/conference/ecws-1, we recognized the need for hosting a second conference, aiming at deepen the discussion and expand the list of topics to be covered.
+After the 1st International Electronic Conference on Water Sciences (ECWS1) successfully addressed this vitally important subject, https://sciforum.net/conference/ecws-1, we recognized the need for hosting a second conference, aiming at deepen the discussion and expand the list of topics to be covered.

 Climate change, urbanization, consumption and demand for food and energy, and changing land use, are examples of phenomena and trends that place water at the center of the challenge for sustainable development.